Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 After you find apartments you like, contact the landlord now.
 Here are ways to improve your chances:

 - **Speak or write in German**
     You get more responses if you use German.
+If you don't speak German, use [Deepl](https://www.deepl.com/translator) or [ChatGPT](https://chat.openai.com/) to write your message.
 - **Call and write**
     Some landlords only answer phone calls.
 Others only answer emails.
 Call as soon as you can, then send a message.
 - **Introduce yourself**
-    When you contact the landlord, include all the important details about you: your name, age, job, salary, when you want to move in, who will live with you, what documents you have,[^30] and a personal introduction.
+    Include all the important details about you: your name, age, job, salary, when you want to move in, who will live with you, what documents you have,[^30] and a personal introduction.
 A cover letter and a photo can help.[^31] Use [example messages](https://www.wg-gesucht.de/artikel/accommodation-search-example-of-a-successful-flat-application) to write your message.
 [Lingoking](/out/lingoking-letters) can translate your message and cover letter to German.
 - **Send many applications**
-    You must apply for dozens of apartments, not just one or two.
-It's not enough.
+    You must send dozens of applications to find an apartment.
 Some people send hundreds of applications before they find an apartment.
 - **Be prepared**
-    Landlords get hundreds of messages and dozens of applications *per day*.
-Make their life as easy as possible.
+    Landlords get hundreds of messages and dozens of applications *per hour*.[^22] Make their life as easy as possible.
 Fill the application form in advance, and bring all the required documents with you.
 - **Be flexible**
     There are really nice apartments outside of Kreuzberg, Prenzlauer Berg, Friedrichshain or Neukölln.
 Search in all of Berlin, including outside the *[[Ringbahn]]*.
 Berlin has good public transportation; you don't need to live in the center.
 - **Be first**